totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Use Case

-The timed source window is used for:
+The Source_timed window is used for the following scenarios:

 - Testing logic in pattern windows, aggregations, and joins that depend on event timing.
 - Monitoring latency or throughput using predictable input rates.